anjali-025/Sales-And-Finance-Report/README.md

 # Sales And Finance Report of AtliQ Hardware:
-This repository contains my Excel analysis project for Atliq Hardware, a company that sells computers, mice, and keyboards worldwide.
+This repository contains my Excel analysis project for Atliq Hardware, a company that sells computers, mouse, and keyboards worldwide.
 The project focuses on sales and finance data, providing insights into performance and strategic opportunities.

 **Files**